dgapitts/pg-ora-demo-scripts/loadtest/postgres-gotcha02-union-all/README.md

 (17 rows)
 ```

-# Details - good plan - UNION ALL (no sort operation and deduplication of data)
+## Details - postgres good plan - UNION ALL (no sort operation and deduplication of data)

 ```
 bench1=> explain (analyze, buffers) (select 1 from pgbench_branches UNION ALL select 1 from pgbench_accounts) limit 1;